swilliams/how-to-ride-a-dragon/README.md

 How to Ride a Dragon
 ====================

-A dsl harness for riding a dragon.
+This is an exercise in learning how to write a DSL in Ruby.
+This particular one is a harness for riding a dragon.
 First pass, so it's in need of a refactoring.

 Testing
 -------